DavidGCalles/lifeOS/docs/product-requirements-document.md

     * **Remote Access (Cloud Drive):** The system must be able to resolve and access URLs pointing to authorized cloud documents (e.g., Google Docs/Drive) found within Calendar events (e.g., "Read briefing before meeting") or chat messages.
     * **Content Synthesis:** When presented with a large document, the system must be able to generate summaries, extract action items, or answer specific questions based *strictly* on the document's content (Grounding).

+### 3.5 Background Operations (The Subconscious)
+*The system maintains a continuous background processing layer to handle maintenance, deep thinking, and proactivity without blocking real-time interactions.*

+* **FR-18 (Asynchronous Worker Backbone):** The system implements a "One Image, Two Faces" architecture (ADR-014), separating the **Synchronous Interface** (Bot) from the **Asynchronous Worker**.
+    *   **Proactivity:** The Worker executes scheduled tasks (Cron Jobs) to initiate conversations, reminders, or status checks without waiting for user input.
+    *   **Heavy Lifting:** Handles token-intensive tasks like Memory Consolidation, Vector Indexing, and Document Analysis off the main thread.
+    *   **System State Awareness:** The Worker actively consults `SystemStatus` before execution.
+It yields resources during active user sessions to guarantee the responsiveness of the Fast Track on limited local hardware.

 ---

 ## 4. Execution Capabilities (Effectors)